 All University allocated accommodation comes with compulsory basic contents insurance.
 The policy you are covered by and the cost of the insurance varies according to which residence you are in.
 It is vital that you check your policy and ensure that the cover is suitable for your needs.
 Bicycles are not usually covered as standard and you should top-up your insurance to cover your bicycle, for example.

 The accommodation fee you pay depends on the type of room you have.
 Studios are most expensive, and en suites have three rent levels, based on the age of the property and the number of people sharing a kitchen.
 Accommodation fees for 2018/19 are published on each residence page and are available to download below.
 The fee covers sole use of your room, all facilities provided by your residence, all gas, electricity and water rates, plus internet.
-You also pay an additional compulsory £35 JCR fee, towards the postgraduate junior common room, a committee run by students that organises social and sporting events.
+You also pay an additional compulsory £35 Social Fund fee, towards the postgraduate social committee run by students that organises social and sporting events.
 Accommodation fees for 2019/20 will be published by 1 May 2019.